michelleezhangg/CPSC393Final/README.md

 ## Todd Hartog
 * Worked on the Final Project Proposal
 * Worked on the presentation slides
-* Presented about the datasetb background, ethical concerns, and data overview
+* Presented about the dataset background, ethical concerns, and data overview